Founding date: 1661

 1852: This estate contained 708 acres.

 1861: Excerpt from a letter written by Robert Jefferson to his brother Henry.
 “Jolly Hill.
 Golden Grove.
-I see Willis’ reply to your letter but with the exception of scribbling of John Gray Law has had no applications for the lease whatever.
+I see Willis’ reply to your letter, but except for the scribbling of John Gray, Law has had no applications for the lease whatsoever.
 The Bisphams have never yet paid the half year’s rent due in Feby promising it shall be forthcoming when they realise that mortgage on Bendalls — I was very glad to agree to a proposal from Law that we should ride around the Estates which we did last Saturday for I have been paying enormous wages for weeding lately & I was glad of the opportunity of seeing with him whether they have been properly expanded — we found the sprouts very clean & of course forward & proposing for next year but there are two pieces near the gut at Jolly Hill which they are now cutting, splendid cane but quite spoilt with the wet, being one half rotten — Pay the Lease the rent unpaid the Lessors might enter upon the Estates at any time but Law holds no Power of Attorney to do so & so merely advises Willis at home — he lunched with me yesterday & was very wishful I should make an offer to lease the Estates but this I declined doing though I should so much like to get clear of these Bisphams — our position with this is still a difficult one for all my calculations with regard to the covenant I entered into are frustrated by the bad weather we have had — with a good ordinary season our account would have been realized or very near about it by the crops, but I don’t see more than 330 pounds sterling wiped off up to date by calculation being very little more than when I wrote you on 11th May — There will be quite 170 to 180 hhds to be shipped from the two estates this crop when they can be made.”
 An Antiguan Trading Company by Marly Gleadall.

 1878: This time shows Jolly Hill of 708 acres belonging to Thomas Peters and Steamworks leased to George W. Bennett.